-- Architectural Engagement: Towers or other vertical architectural elements are recommended to be engaged with another structure.
+- Architectural Engagement: Towers or other vertical architectural elements may be provided to stimulate visual interest and reinforce the unique community identity of Entrada.

-- Tower Walls: All tower facade vertical walls can be natural quarried stone, cast stone, or cut stone.
-Other materials may be allowed above the second story upon review and approval of proposed design.
-Wood may be used as accents on the tower walls. - Prohibitions: The use of wood siding, Hardiboard siding, visible concrete masonry units, marble, granite, fiberglass and metal panels - Tower Roof: Genuine, natural clay, color fast, 2-piece Mission barrel tile - Allowable color blends: See Roof Guideline - Maximum roof slope: unlimited - Roof Form: Roof shapes may be hipped, domed or flat. - Prohibitions: The use of dormers and metal roofing panels.
+- Tower Walls: The building façades of all towers shall be natural quarried stone, cast stone, or cut stone.
+Other materials may be permitted at the third story and above, provided they have the appearance of the materials noted above and shall be subject to review and approval by the Town Manager.
+Wood may be used as accents on the towerwalls. - Prohibitions: The use of wood siding, cementitious fiber board siding, CMU, marble, granite, fiberglass and metal panels. - Tower Roof: Genuine, natural clay, color fast, 2-piece Mission barrel tile. - Allowable color blends: See Roof Guidelines. - Maximum roof slope: Unlimited, subject to review and approval by the Town Manager or their designee. - Roof Form: Roof shapes may be hipped, domed or flat. - Prohibitions: The use of dormers and metal roofing panels.

-- Thickness: 4 in. minimum for stone veneer.
-Other thicknesses may be allowed above the second story upon review and approval of proposed design.
-See Stone Wall Guidelines.
+- Thickness: Four (4) inches minimum for all stone veneer.
+Other thicknesses may be allowed at the third floor and above upon review and approval of the proposed design by the Town Manager or their designee (See Stone Wall Guidelines).